tildeclub/site/wiki/source/irc.md

  or [screen](screen.html) to keep your chat session running.

 other clients like irssi are available as well! just connect to **irc.newnet.net** on port **6697 TLS** and `/join #club`.

 feel free to use Newnet's [webchat](https://newnet.net/chat.php?channel=%23club) if you prefer.

 some channels might require you to register your nickname with NickServ to post in them (e.g. #meta).
 NickServ acts like a regular user, so you communicate with it through `/msg`. steps:

-1. [optional] set nickname: `/nick YourNick` - not necessary with weechat, since it connects you under your tilde.club username
+1. [optional] set nickname: `/nick YourNick` - not necessary with weechat, since it connects you under your Tilde.club username
-2. register: `/msg NickServ REGISTER YourPassword youremail@example.com` - you can use your tilde.club e-mail address for this
+2. register: `/msg NickServ REGISTER YourPassword youremail@example.com` - you can use your Tilde.club e-mail address for this
 3. wait for registration email with confirmation code
 4. confirm: `/msg NickServ CONFIRM someCode`

 after this, every time you reconnect to irc you will have to identify with nickserv again: `/msg NickServ IDENTIFY YourPassword`.

 weechat tip: NickServ replies and error messages appear in the first buffer `tilde weechat` (use Alt + up/down to switch).